YevhenChementsov/react-movies/README.en.md

 ### 2. Routes

-The application should have the following routes.
-If a user enters the application via a non-existent route, the user should be redirected to the home page.
+If a user visits a non-existent route, they should be redirected to the home page.
+The application will use the following routes:

 - `'/'` - component `<HomePage/>`, the home page with a list of popular films.
 - `'/movies'` - component `<MoviesPage/>`, the page for searching for films by